The Lexra Story

 Lexra was founded in 1997 but the story begins in the 1980s.
 Academics at Stanford and Berkeley realized that a computer processor could achieve higher performance by running simpler instructions at a higher clock speed.
 Such a computer processor is known as a reduced instruction set computer (RISC).
 The MIPS instruction set architecture was developed as an academic project at Stanford by a group working under the direction of John Hennessy who was since promoted to president of Stanford.
 MIPS originally stood for microprocessor without interlocked pipeline stages.
 MIPS Computer Systems Inc. was formed to develop and sell commercial chips that executed the MIPS instruction set.
 The largest customer of MIPS Computer Systems Inc was Silicon Graphics, which dominated the market for high end workstations used for creating synthetic digital graphics and animations.
-In the early 1990s MIPS Computer Systems was in danger of going out of business, and Silicon Graphics acquired their key chip supplier.
+In the early 1990s MIPS Computer Systems was in danger of going out of business so Silicon Graphics acquired their key chip supplier.

 Also in the 1990s it became apparent to the developers of chips for embedded systems (any machine with a computer processor that is not a PC, workstation, or server) that the simplicity of RISC processor architectures made them well suited for such small low-cost chips.
 ARM proved this quite successfully with their own RISC instruction set that had been created for the Acorn PC in the 1980s.
 ARM pioneered the business of developing a processor without making chips and licensing the design to many other companies that make chips.
 This is known as the semiconductor intellectual property (IP) business.

 The founders of Lexra, Charlie Cheng and Pat Hays, recognized that the MIPS-I instruction set architecture (ISA) was a classic RISC processor architecture with all of the properties that make a processor useful for embedded chips, plus the benefit of having an existing strong base of software development tools (compilers, assemblers, debuggers, etc.).
 Lexra incorporated and began developing an IP core that executed the MIPS-I instruction set.
 Lexra developed its processor from scratch without using source code or other intellectual property from any other company.
 Incidentally, at the time, ARM only licensed hard core chip lay-outs.
-Lexra was among the first IP companies to license soft core RTL designs, which has since become the preferred method for delivering complex IP.
+Lexra was among the first IP companies to license soft core RTL designs, which has since become the preferred method for delivering IP products.

 Meanwhile, back in Mountain View, Silicon Graphics' business was struggling despite a booming high tech economy.
 Silicon Graphics spun-out MIPS Technologies, Inc. as a semiconductor intellectual property licensing company that would compete directly with Lexra after Lexra was already established in that business.
 Due to a single deal between Silicon Graphics and Nintendo, MIPS Technologies Inc. began its life with approximately ten times as much money as Lexra.
 MIPS Technologies also had about five times as many engineers as Lexra.